 In 2016 the Board was closely involved in the arrangements for Admission, including the review and approval of the prospectus.

-The table at the foot of this page sets out attendance of Board and Committee members during the year.
-Figures are only provided where the Board member is a member of the Committee concerned.
+The table below sets out attendance of Board and Committee members during the year.
+Figures are only provided where the Board member is a member of the Committee concerned: